wblewis7/IPMcode_phij_estimation/README.md

 # IPMcode_phij_estimation
-Data and R/NIMBLE code for running integrated population model inferring juveniles survival from breeding productivity and post-breeding population abundance and age/sex ratio data.
+Data and R/NIMBLE code for running an integrated population model inferring juveniles survival from breeding productivity and post-breeding population abundance and age/sex ratio data.
 William B. Lewis, Chloe R. Nater, Justin A. Rectenwald, D. Clay Sisson, and James A. Martin.
 2024.
 Use of breeding and post-breeding data to estimate juvenile survival with integrated population models.
 International Statistical Ecology Conference.
 Contact: william.lewis27@uga.edu